 Most of the folk art I have seen comes from Navajo Nation potters.
-Some Cochiti Pueblo potters make animal and human figures, many of the human fuigures inspired by stories of a derailmanet of a Ringling Brothers Circus train back in the 1920's.
+Some Cochiti Pueblo potters make animal and human figures, many of the human figures inspired by stories of a derailmanet of a Ringling Brothers Circus train back in the 1920's.
 Some Cochiti potters also make masks.
-Some Santa Clara potters also make turtles, mudheads and various other animal figures.
+Some Santa Clara potters make turtles, mudheads and various other animal figures.
 A few potters from Jemez have gotten famous for their animal figures.
-Some Acoma potters are known to have made turtle storyteller figures.
+Some Acoma potters make turtle storyteller figures.
 Most potters from San Ildefonso recount that their earliest clay creations were "hornos" and there are still some of them floating around.
-Some Santa Clara and San Ildefonso potters also turned out all kinds of candlestick holders.
-I have also seen quite a few wall hanging pieces coming from Hopi potters, most likely made for the tourist trade.
+Some Santa Clara and San Ildefonso potters also turned out all kinds of candlestick holders, salt and pepper shakers and other items specifically for the tourist trade.
+I have also seen quite a few wall hanging pieces coming from Hopi potters, also most likely made for the tourist trade.
 Almost all of the pueblos turned out ashtrays when those were in vogue among the tourists.
 There are also some potters from Mata Ortiz who make nothing but animal, human and dinosaur figures.